TinaLand/standford_cs224w_project/FINAL_REPORT.md

 **Key Insights**:

 1. **Node-Level Predictions**: The model achieves 52.71% accuracy and 53.97% Precision@Top-10, demonstrating its ability to identify stocks with higher probability of positive returns.
+The training process shows stable convergence (see Figure 2 in Section 5.2).

-2. **Precision@Top-K Performance**: The model shows consistent performance across different Top-K values (52.42% for Top-5, 53.97% for Top-10, 54.16% for Top-20), indicating robust ranking capability.
+2. **Precision@Top-K Performance**: The model shows consistent performance across different Top-K values (52.42% for Top-5, 53.97% for Top-10, 54.16% for Top-20), indicating robust ranking capability (see Figure 13 in Section 5.13 for Precision@Top-K curve).

 3. **IC Analysis**: While IC Mean is slightly negative (-0.0047), this requires deeper interpretation.
 IC measures **directional correlation** between predictions and actual returns.
 A negative IC indicates that predictions are inversely correlated with actual returns, but this does **not** invalidate the model's ranking ability.
 Our **Precision@Top-10 = 53.97%** demonstrates that the model can effectively identify relative winners, which is more valuable for portfolio construction than overall directional prediction.
-See Section 4.3.1 for detailed IC analysis.
+See Section 4.4.3 for detailed IC analysis.

-4. **Portfolio Performance**: Detailed portfolio-level metrics (Cumulative Return, Sharpe Ratio, Max Drawdown) are computed during backtesting and available in `results/final_metrics.csv`.
+4. **Portfolio Performance**: Detailed portfolio-level metrics (Cumulative Return, Sharpe Ratio, Max Drawdown) are computed during backtesting and visualized in Figure 4 (Section 5.4).
+Results are available in `results/final_metrics.csv`.

-### 4.3 Ablation Studies
+### 4.3 Comprehensive Model Comparison

-We conducted comprehensive ablation studies to understand the contribution of each component. **Note**: The previous results showing identical metrics across all configurations were due to incomplete retraining.
-We have implemented an improved ablation study system that retrains models for each configuration.
+Having established our model's performance on node-level and portfolio-level tasks, we now compare it with existing approaches to understand its relative strengths.
+We conduct comprehensive comparisons with multiple baseline architectures, including both graph-based and non-graph methods.
+These comparisons help contextualize our results and demonstrate the value of our architectural innovations (see Figure 3 in Section 5.3 for visual comparison).

-#### 4.3.1 Component Ablation (GNN Architecture)
+#### 4.3.1 Baseline Model Comparison

 | Configuration | Accuracy | F1 Score | Precision@Top-10 | Key Finding |
 |---------------|----------|----------|------------------|-------------|